Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence of Stochastic Gradient Methods

-\end{thm} To finish this section, we provide the high-probability convergence results in Theorem \ref{thm:str-hp-main}.
-Again, the constant $\eta=1.5$ is set without any particular reason.
-The full statement with general $\eta$, Theorem \ref{thm:str-f-hp-full}, can be found in the appendix.
+Now, we provide the high-probability convergence results in Theorem \ref{thm:main-str-hp}.
+The constant $\eta=1.5$ is set without any particular reason.
+The full statement with general $\eta$, Theorem \ref{thm:str-f-hp}, can be found in the appendix.
 Besides, $\kappa_{f}$ is possible to be zero as mentioned above.
-Compared with Theorem \ref{thm:str-exp-main}, only an additional $O(\log(1/\delta))$ factor appears.
-Such extra loss is known to be inevitable for $L=0$ due to \citet{harvey2019tight}.
+Compared with Theorem \ref{thm:main-str-exp}, only an additional $O(\log(1/\delta))$ factor appears.
+Such an extra loss is known to be inevitable for $L=0$ due to \citet{pmlr-v99-harvey19a}.